abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

-# Make user's home direcotry persistent using hostPath
+# Make user's home directory persistent using hostPath

 ## Prerequisites

-- a Kuberenetes cluster with abcdesktop installed
+- a Kubernetes cluster with abcdesktop installed

 ## Define hostPath folder and update od.config

-On your node, create a folder that will be the mount point for your user's home directories.
-For example `mnt/abcdesktop_volumes/`.
+On your node, create a directory that will serve as the mount point for user home directories — for example, `/mnt/abcdesktop_volumes/`.
-Then you have to edit your `od.config` file.
-First set `desktop.homedirectorytype` to `'hostPath'` and then add a `desktop.hostPathRoot` whose value will be the path to the mount point you previously created.
+Then edit your `od.config` file.
+First, set `desktop.homedirectorytype` to `'hostPath'` and add a `desktop.hostPathRoot` entry whose value is the path to the mount point you created.

 ```
 desktop.homedirectorytype: 'hostPath'